mattcaron/misc_notes/install.linode.ubuntu.20.04.md

     1. Push everything up and then go to https://school.mattcaron.net/ to configure it, grab the `LocalSettings.php` file and stuff it where it needs to be.
 Yay.

+1. Coturn (STUN/TURN server, used by Synapse for VoIP stuff)

+    1. Install it from the repos:

+           sudo apt install coturn

+    1. Make the server user a member of the `ssl-cert` group so it can read the certs, and a member of the `syslog` file so it can write `/var/log`

+           sudo usermod -a -G ssl-cert turnserver
+           sudo usermod -a -G syslog turnserver

+    1. Configure it by editing `/etc/turnserver.conf`:
+        1. Uncomment the following options to enable them:
+            1. `tls-listening-port`
+            1. `fingerprint`
+            1. `use-auth-secret`
+            1. `secure-stun`
+            1. `no-cli`
+        1. Set the `log-file` to `/var/log/turn.log`.
+        1. Set `static-auth-secret` to something strongish.
+        1. Set the cert and key files to appropriate values for `chat.mattcaron.net`.
+        1. Set the `proc-user` and `proc-group` to `turnserver`.

+    1. Set it to start by editing `/etc/default/coturn` and uncommenting `TUNSERVER_ENABLED=1`.

+    1. Allow through firewall:

+       sudo ufw allow 5349 comment "turn tls"

 1. Synapse (matix server)

     1. Install it from the latest stable repo: